First Year Learning Communities

 Students smiling with sunglasses on

-The First Year Learning Communities Program is a registered program that groups first-year students by their program of study in order to help students find a sense of community within their academic programs.
-Each FLC is assigned a FLC Leader, an upper-year student from a similar program of study.
-This program is open to all first-year UTSC students (undergraduate).
+The First Year Learning Communities Program is a bi-weekly program that groups first-year students by their program of study in order to help students find a sense of community at UTSC.
+FLCs are the perfect opportunity to build academic and personal skills and make new friends in a supportive, fun, and semi-structured environment.
+Each FLC is assigned a First Year Peer, an upper-year student from a similar program of study.
+Your First Year Peer is there to answer questions, facilitate discussion, and help you in your transition to university life.

 FAQ